tulikaiam/BrainFlood/README.md

  * rescuing more number of people in a shorter span of time
  * easier access to high altitude safe zones

-2. The ability for users to mark “DONT-GO” zones on the map in the rescue portal, which gets updated in real-time for other users using GPS signals.
+2. The ability for users to mark “DONT-GO” zones on the map in the rescue portal, which gets updated in real-time for other users using internet(if available ) or GPS signals.
 In case the internet is down, then SMS updates of “DONT-GO” zones are sent .

 3. We plan on integrating the google road API with the help of which  a user  can snap(pin)  his route of evacuation on the map and share it with the other users to let them know the safe route .

-We intend of reducing the usuage of internet as much as possible because of disruption of service during any disaster.
+We intend on reducing the usage of internet as much as possible because of the disruption of service during any disaster.
 As an alternative we look at using GPS signals wherever possible

 # Further Enhancements: